ibexa/documentation-user/docs/shop_administration/cockpit.md

 You can select a specific date range or one of predefined date ranges.

-You can also compare the chosen date range with the a range of the same length in the past.
-For example, if you choose last week, you can compare it with the week before.

 ## Products and sales

 Product and sales section shows data in tables such as: